Inflammatory Breast Cancer Survival Rate

 - Overall health and wellness

-As the only National Cancer Institute-designated Comprehensive Cancer Center based in Florida, Moffitt Cancer Center is proud to be positioned at the forefront of cancer research with breast cancer survival rates well above the national averages.
+As the only National Cancer Institute-designated Comprehensive Cancer Center based in Florida, Moffitt Cancer Center is proud to be positioned at the forefront of cancer research.
 We are able to offer our patients a wide range of clinical trials and the very latest in treatment options, along with comprehensive care and compassionate support to enhance each patient’s quality of life.